PURE Guidelines (undergrads)

 HES Program for Undergraduate Research Experiences (PURE) aims to encourage and support undergraduate participation in research projects across the college.
 PURE provides opportunities for exceptional students to cooperate actively with faculty mentors, learning firsthand about multiple dimensions of research, creative activity, and scholarship processes.

 We consider the first four years of this program to have been a great success.
-We have provided funding to more than 30 undergraduate applicants, representing Nutrition & Exercise Physiology, Human Development & Family Studies, Architectural Studies, and Textiles and Apparel Management.
+We have provided funding to more than 30 undergraduate applicants, representing Nutrition & Exercise Physiology, Human Development & Family Science, Architectural Studies, and Textiles and Apparel Management.
 Some students have had posters or papers from their work accepted at regional and national conferences.

 Students majoring in any HES unit, and with a minimum of 50 hours of completed coursework and a 3.25 GPA, are eligible to apply for a PURE mentorship for the Summer Session of 2015, Fall Semester 2015, Spring Semester 2016, or a combined Fall 2015/Spring 2016 period.
 Students must apply in partnership with faculty mentors in their major department and are expected to (1) devote 160 hours over the course of a semester to the research internship, and (2) prepare two products: (a) research poster, talk or other final product for either on-campus or off-campus presentation, and (b) written account of approximately 500 words for publication of a report on research mentorships.